shakes76/PatternAnalysis-2023/recognition/Siamese/README.md

     optimizer = torch.optim.Adam(model.parameters(), lr = learning_rate)
 ```

-That being said, the code did porduce and accuracy of 60%.
-This may either be due to random chance, or that the default model with no training could already spot some differences in the images with AD compared to those without.
+The accuracy produced was 60% which may be due to learning, or may be due to random chance.
+I do beleive though that the model and loss function used were correct, and if better image preprocessing was used and the model had more time to tran and ran through more epochs, it could produce and accuracy of 80%.